What are Pantone Colors?

 The Pantone Matching System is a standardized system of colors used for reproduction.
 By developing a library for designers and printers worldwide, consistency and matching in printed materials can be achieved.
 This is especially important in visual branding and multiple runs of similar colors or designs.

 How Do they Apply to Stickers?

 Both our Screen-Printing and Digital Printing Processes use CMYK inks, which means various combinations of cyan, magenta, yellow, and black are used to create colors.
 Screen-printing is extremely accurate but Digital Printing can offer noticeable variation in color.
 Additionally, when it comes to Digital Artwork what you see on screen isn't what you always get.
 Factor in the fact that printing on vinyl offers some slight changes from printing on paper stock and you've got some muddy waters to navigate.

 What You Can Do

-Calibrate Your Monitor: If you don’t want to use Pantone colors, try calibrating your monitor so colors are more accurately presented.
+If you don't want to use Pantone colors, try so colors are more accurately presented.
 While it will never be 100% accurate, a little work can help you achieve a stronger sense of what your stickers will look like.

-Request Production Samples: If you’re an illustrator with a colorful, detailed style ask for samples so you can see what the final form of your sticker will be prior to ordering.
+If you're an illustrator with a colorful, detailed style so you can see what the final form of your sticker will be prior to ordering.